hoangsvit/eplus.dev/cm04yiog5000y0alcc93xa0zu.md

 * Export Cymbal Bank Findings to a Google Cloud Storage Bucket

-## **Setup and requirements**
+## Setup and requirements

 ### Before you click the Start Lab button

 Read these instructions.
 Labs are timed and you cannot pause them.
-The timer, which starts when you click **Start Lab**, shows how long Google Cloud resources will be made available to you.
+The timer, which starts when you click **Start Lab**, shows how long Google Cloud resources are made available to you.

-This hands-on lab lets you do the lab activities yourself in a real cloud environment, not in a simulation or demo environment.
-It does so by giving you new, temporary credentials that you use to sign in and access Google Cloud for the duration of the lab.
+This hands-on lab lets you do the lab activities in a real cloud environment, not in a simulation or demo environment.
+It does so by giving you new, temporary credentials you use to sign in and access Google Cloud for the duration of the lab.

 To complete this lab, you need:

 * Access to a standard internet browser (Chrome browser recommended).

-**Note:** Use an Incognito or private browser window to run this lab.
-This prevents any conflicts between your personal account and the Student account, which may cause extra charges incurred to your personal account.
+**Note:** Use an Incognito (recommended) or private browser window to run this lab.
+This prevents conflicts between your personal account and the student account, which may cause extra charges incurred to your personal account.

-* Time to complete the lab---remember, once you start, you cannot pause a lab.
+* Time to complete the lab—remember, once you start, you cannot pause a lab.

-**Note:** If you already have your own personal Google Cloud account or project, do not use it for this lab to avoid extra charges to your account.
+**Note:** Use only the student account for this lab.
+If you use a different Google Cloud account, you may incur charges to that account.

-## **Challenge scenario**
+## Challenge scenario

 ![5ce916afc496a60c.jpeg](https://cdn.qwiklabs.com/vD5d2kq0fYY215r0BLo9RmTh4zTLR4MhcoSR6uueqtU%3D align="left")

 Cymbal Bank is an American retail bank with over 2,000 branches in all 50 states.
 It offers comprehensive debit and credit services that are built on top of a robust payments platform.
 Cymbal Bank is a digitally transforming legacy financial services institution.